R3Conclave/conclave-core-sdk/README.md

 As work in progress, there are plently of issues and features missing, which we plan to address.
 Some of which are:

-* Only simulation mode works.
-Mock mode should also work, but there's no way to interact with the Jep interpreter without using reflection.
+* Mock mode support is limited.
+There's currently no way to inspect objects from the Python environment without using reflection.
-* All the necessary tool, such as Python, pip and Gramine, must be installed locally
+* All the necessary tools, such as Python, pip and Gramine, must be installed locally
 * Most likely the enclave will only work on the same machine that it was built on.
 * Only a single Python file is supported
+* There's no yet API to send responses to other than the requester.

 ## Exploring the codebase